Kevin Grant, chair (on leave spring 2017)

 Previous topic -- Founders and Their Progeny: American Political and Social Thought, 1750-1865.
 Examination of biographical studies of and writings by individuals who shaped and challenged American political and social thought from the era of the Revolution to the Civil War.
 Emphasis on author's interpretation of subject's relation to historical context, varieties of biographical methods and close analysis of subjects' writings.
 (Writing-intensive.)
 Prerequisite, one 200-level course in American history.
 Maximum enrollment, 20.

-Topic for 2013: “Religious Communal Societies in America, 1620-1950.”
-Utilizing the valuable holdings of Burke Library’s Communal Societies Collection, this seminar will focus on the various religious communal experiments, especially the Shakers, and their role in American religious history.
+This research course utilizes the valuable holdings of Burke Library’s Communal Societies Collection, this seminar will focus on the various religious communal experiments, especially the Shakers, and their role in American religious history.
 All students will conduct research in the Communal Societies Collection.
 (Writing-intensive.)
 Prerequisite, one 200-level history course or consent of instructor.
-(Same as Religious Studies 394.)
 Maximum enrollment, 20.
 Ambrose.

-A comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies, principally Greece, Rome, India, China, Korea and Japan.
+This historiography and research course offers a comparative study of how gods have been conceived and venerated in early Mediterranean and Asian societies.
 Students read liturgical texts, hymns and myths to consider the variety of conceptions of gods and the range of ritual forms used to venerate them across the Euro-Asian continent.
-Draws from theoretical readings to consider such problems as polytheism and monotheism; myth and ritual; sacrifice; ritual performance; shamanism; cult; and devotion.
+Draws from theoretical readings to consider such problems as polytheism and monotheism, myth and ritual.
+Each student shall determine in consultation with the faculty whether his or her written work will focus on historiography or research.
 (Writing-intensive.)
 Prerequisite, consent of instructor or relevant coursework in Asian studies, classics, history or religious studies.
-(Same as Religious Studies 396.)
 Maximum enrollment, 16.
+Wilson.